The Erie canal

 Locks on the Erie Canal

-The Erie Canal rises 566 feet from the Hudson River to Lake Erie through 57 (originally 83) locks.
+The present Erie Canal rises 566 feet from the Hudson River to Lake Erie through 35 locks.
 From tide-water level at Troy, the Erie Canal rises through a series of locks in the Mohawk Valley to an elevation of 420 feet above sea-level at the summit level at Rome.
 Continuing westward, it descends to an elevation of 363 feet above sea-level at the junction with the Oswego Canal, and finally rises to an elevation of 565.6 feet above sea-level at the Niagara River.

 How a Lock Works